 - In a small pan, heat little oil and fry the onion that is cut into quarts (in four parts).
-Once it turned little brown, add the tomato and fry till tomatoes starts browning.
+Once it turned little brown, add the tomato (tomato is optional here, you can skip it too) and fry till tomatoes starts browning.

 - Cool and grind it to a paste.